 Lecture and laboratory study of the chemical characteristics of biological molecules with emphasis on bioenergetics, enzymes, metabolic pathways and integration, biological signals and membrane receptors.
 Prerequisites: 121, 221, and CHEM 235 or instructor's consent.
 Fall and spring.

 318 Molecular Genetics.
 (4)

 Lecture and laboratory study of the structure of DNA and RNA, the regulation of gene expression, and the organization and function of genomes in eukaryotes and prokaryotes.
-Laboratory techniques and applications include DNA and RNA manipulations, protein isolation and characterization, and analysis of nucleic acid and protein sequence.
+Laboratory techniques and applications include DNA and RNA manipulations, recombinant DNA technology, and analysis of nucleic acid and protein sequence.
 Prerequisites: 121, 221, and CHEM 235 or instructor's consent.
 Spring.

 319 Basic Immunology.
 (4)

 A study of the initiation and the biological/chemical aspects of the immune response.
 Emphasis is placed on cells and cellular interactions, immunoglobulin structure, immunological assays and cell-mediated immunity.
 Attention will be given to hypersensitivities, autoimmunity and tumor and transplant immunology.
 Prerequisites: 121, 221 and CHEM 235 or instructor’s consent.
 Spring.

 322 Developmental Biology.
 (4)

 Mechanisms by which a fertilized egg becomes a mature organism are explored at both the molecular and cell-tissue level.
 These patterns and principles of development are considered for a variety of animal species.
 Laboratories include observation of normal development and experimental manipulations of the normal processes.
 Prerequisites: 121 and 221.
 Fall.

 323 Animal Physiology.
 (4)